Abdurrahman778/Abdurrahman778/README.md

 ### 🧐 About Me

-- 🌱 Active GitHub user since November 2013 with a passion for coding
+- 🌱 Active GitHub user since November 2024 with a passion for coding
 - 🔭 Diverse skill set in PHP, JavaScript, CSS, HTML, Dart, and C++
 - 🚀 Consistent coding habits with 84 commits and 4 contributions
-- 💬 I love building e-commerce, weather, library apps, and self-profile mobile apps

-### 💻 My Projects
+### 💻 My Recent Projects

 - e-commerce_fakeAPI
 - weather-app